JulienGAMartin/JulienGAMartin.github.io/content/en/home/reproducibility.md

 3. We will release code at the time of submission of a paper.
 4. We will add a "Reproducibility" declaration in each paper with DOI link to code and data.

+See [Julien Martin OSF profile](https://osf.io/qvtzm/) for access to data and code.
+Started in 2020, each manuscript has its project and aiming to add older projects at some point.

 <!--2.
 All our research code is under version control.-->
 <!--4.
 We will upload the preprint to arXiv at the time of submission of a paper.-->